The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks

-A limitation of the dual PC algorithm for Gaussian data is that a (partial) correlation coefficient of zero only characterizes (conditional) independence in the jointly Gaussian case.
-On the other hand the PC algorithm provides a framework to test for conditional independence in more general settings \citep{ordinalPC, copulaPC}.
-Thanks to its versatility, there have been several successful attempts at extending the PC algorithm to handle non-Gaussian continuous data \citep{genereg, pcdistcor}.
-In its current form the dual PC algorithm relies for computational efficiency on the relationship holding under Gaussianity between the precision matrix and the partial correlation.
-Nevertheless, we might generally expect improved network learning performance when we supplement low-order conditional independence tests with tests of their complement sets.
-This is supported by our simulation showing that the number of tests necessary for the algorithm to complete is significantly lower for the dual PC than for the classic PC algorithm.
-Therefore we expect that the reduction in number of tests might translate into shorter run-times and higher accuracy despite the additional computational burden of testing high-order conditional independencies in the non-Gaussian setting.
-On these grounds we speculate that there may be a value in adapting the dual PC algorithm to deal with non-Gaussian data, holding the potential to improve the structure learning accuracy and possibly also lowering the computational cost.
+A limitation of the dual PC algorithm for Gaussian data is that a (partial) correlation coefficient of zero only characterizes (conditional) independence in the jointly Gaussian case,or where there is a latent linear-Gaussian construction as in Gaussian copula models.
+On the other hand, the PC algorithm provides a framework to test for conditional independence in more general settings \citep{ordinalPC, copulaPC}.
+Our simulations show that moderate deviations from Gaussianity do not affect the relative performance of our method, though more general data types may require non-parametric conditional independence testing procedures.
+Thanks to its versatility, many successfully attempted to extend the PC algorithm for handling non-Gaussian continuous data \citep{genereg, pcdistcor}.
+In its current version, the dual PC algorithm relies for computational efficiency on the relationship holding under Gaussianity between the precision matrix and the partial correlation.
+More generally, we might expect improved network learning performance when we supplement low-order conditional independence tests with tests of their complement sets.
+Our simulations support this by showing that the number of tests necessary for the algorithm to complete is significantly lower for the dual PC than for the classic PC algorithm.
+Therefore we expect that the reduction in the number of tests might translate into shorter run-times and higher accuracy despite the additional computational burden of testing high-order conditional independencies in the non-Gaussian setting.
+On these grounds, we speculate that there may be a value in adapting the dual PC algorithm to deal with non-Gaussian(copula) data, holding the potential to improve the structure learning accuracy and lower the computational cost.